HSBC Bank Canada

 HSBC Bank Canada (Banque HSBC Canada), formerly the Hongkong Bank of Canada (HBC), was a British-Canadian chartered bank and the former Canadian subsidiary of British multinational banking and financial services company HSBC founded in 1981.

 It was the seventh largest bank in Canada, with offices in every province except Prince Edward Island, and was the largest foreign-owned bank in the country.
 The corporate headquarters were located at the HSBC Canada Building in downtown Vancouver, British Columbia.

-On March 28, 2024, the Royal Bank of Canada closed their acquisition of HSBC Canada.
-Its Institution Number (or bank number) was 016.
+On March 28, 2024, the Royal Bank of Canada completed their acquisition of HSBC Canada.